 What are the 3 best things about running the business?

 “1.
 Providing a service that is genuinely appreciated by our customers

 2. Having the flexibility to set our own routine

 3. Being able to work together”

-“Broadly we have hit the targets we have set, although as with any business there is variance, we have had set backs and unexpected opportunities but critically we have never felt that the targets we have were unattainable.”
+“We have hit the targets we have set, although as with any business there is variance.
+We have had set backs and unexpected opportunities but critically we have never felt that the targets we have were unattainable.”

-“Our initial objective of establishing the business has largely been achieved.
+“Our initial aims of establishing the business have been mostly achieved.
 We now want to grow the business and make it more profitable.
 There is plenty of scope within our franchise area to get more customers and we are constantly refining what we do by learning what our customers want and being a little bit smarter at delivering it.

 Ultimately we want to sell the business but that is way off in the future for now we are happy growing the business and delivering a service to our customers.”